outs1der/minbar/README.md

 * Place the `minbar` directory in your python path, e.g., the `site-packages` directory.
 * Copy the MINBAR table files `minbar.txt` and `minbar-obs.txt` into the `data` directory, or softlink to the locations
 * Start python and `import minbar`.
-* All data are presented as numpy arrays, which allows for easy selection of subsets of the data and operations on such selections.
-See [this introduction](https://docs.scipy.org/doc/numpy-dev/user/quickstart.html) to get started.
+* Base classes are `Bursts`, `Observations`, and `Sources`; creating instances of each one will read the data from the corresponding table file
 * Try the suggested example commands below; see the tutorial jupyter notebook; and also check `__init__.py` for instructions on usage

 ### Example Usage ###